-Often business owners aspire to own the property that they run their business from or have an opportunity to purchase a trading business with a freehold.
-This is often a first step for these business owners into owning commercial property.
-Peter Barnes, Consultant Mortgage Broker, talks through the basics of commercial mortgages for owner occupiers and provides an insight into how to secure the right finance for your business.
+Many entrepreneurs aspire to own the property they run their business from, or to have the opportunity to purchase a trading business with a freehold.
+For first-time commercial investors, our latest blog talks through the basics of commercial mortgages for owner-occupiers, providing insight into how to secure the right finance for your business.

-A commercial owner occupier is where the individual running the business owns the building and operates their own trading company from this premises.
+A commercial owner-occupier is where the individual running the business owns the building and premises from which they operate their trading company.

-There are several situations where a commercial owner occupier may need finance:
+There are several situations where a commercial owner-occupier may need property finance:

-- The client may be purchasing a ‘trading business’ and a freehold for the first time.
+- Purchasing a ‘trading business’ and a freehold for the first time

-- The client may be purchasing new freehold premises for their existing business to operate from,
+- Purchasing new freehold premises for an existing business to operate from

-- The client may be expanding their business empire by purchasing new property into a group, or,
+- Expanding a business empire by purchasing new property into a group

-- The client could be purchasing mixed use commercial property and living in a residential part above the commercial element, or,
+- Purchasing a mixed-use commercial property where the borrower lives in a residential part above the commercial element

-- The client may be purchasing a mixed-use commercial property, trading from the commercial premises and renting out any residential parts above the property.
+- Purchasing a mixed-use commercial property, trading from the commercial premises, and renting out any residential parts above the property

-Let’s start with who can take out the mortgage.
-Commercial owner occupier mortgages are available for individuals (sole traders), partnerships, limited companies or limited liability partnerships.
+Commercial owner-occupier mortgages are available for individuals (sole traders), partnerships, limited companies, or limited liability partnerships (LLPs).

-What about the business itself?
-Business mortgages can be arranged for most standard business types.
-Funding can also be arranged on niche propositions including holiday lets, hotels and guest houses, health clubs, pubs and restaurants, schools and care homes.
+Commercial mortgages can be arranged for most standard business types.
+Funding can also be arranged on niche propositions, including holiday lets, hotels and guest houses, health clubs, pubs and restaurants, schools, and care homes.

-Often, when clients have the option of purchasing the freehold of the property they trade from, I get asked the same question time and time again ‘How much can I borrow?’
-There are a number of ways we can arrive at the final borrowing amount, based on business profitability, leverage (multipliers of the reconstituted net profit – see definitions further down), lending against goodwill of a business (goodwill is the assumed value given to a trading business based on its attractive force that generates its sales) and the ability to lend with supporting security in lieu of cash deposit.
-Whilst this may seem complicated, an experienced mortgage broker will help you put together all the information required to understand the total value of borrowing that you can achieve.
-Each lender will have its own policy guidelines, however, our expertise allows us to assess each case on its own merits and source an appropriate lender accordingly.
+Several factors will impact how much you can borrow, including business profitability, leverage (multipliers of the reconstituted net profit – see definitions further down), lending against the goodwill of a business (goodwill is the assumed value given to a trading business based on its attractive force that generates its sales) and the ability to lend with supporting security in lieu of cash deposit.
+Whilst this may seem complicated, an experienced mortgage broker will help you navigate each lender’s individual criteria and guidelines, and get all the necessary information in place for you to make an informed investment decision.

 What ‘income’ do the lenders consider?

-Traditionally lenders will assess the maximum levels of borrowing based upon the financial strength of the trading business, i.e. an affordability calculation, coupled with (but not always dependent on) the value of the supporting security provided by the property itself and any other property offered to support the application.
+Typically, lenders will assess the maximum borrowing levels based upon the trading business’ financial strength.
+This will involve an affordability calculation, coupled with (but not always dependent on) the value of the supporting security provided by the property itself, and any other property offered to support the application.

-Lenders will analyse the trading accounts, normally the previous 3 years, up to date Management Information (profit and loss since the last year end) and VAT returns.
-An assessment is made, and they will then calculate the Adjusted net profit / Earnings before interest, depreciation, and amortisation (EBITDA – see below).
+Lenders will usually analyse the past three years’ trading accounts, up-to-date management information (profit and loss since the last year end), and VAT returns.
+An assessment is made, and they will then calculate the Adjusted net profit/Earnings before interest, depreciation, and amortisation, also known as EBITDA.

-Business sales agents usually term EBITDA as the adjusted or reconstituted net profits.
-This figure forms the benchmark for the assessment of the serviceability of the loan and is therefore integral in determining how much can be borrowed.
+Business sales agents define EBITDA as the adjusted or reconstituted net profits.
+This figure forms the benchmark for the assessment of the serviceability of the loan.
+It is therefore integral in determining how much can be borrowed.

-On the assumption that the loan is affordable, lenders may advance between 60-75% of the freehold value plus an element of the goodwill.
-This calculation ranges between guidelines of 5 – 7 times the adjusted net profit after drawings (personal drawings is the withdrawing of cash or assets from the business, by the owner), should a leverage evaluation be included in the lender’s overall appraisal.
-The specialist lenders that we work with can lend more, 11 to 13 times EBITDA, albeit their lending is primarily based on a percentage of the freehold value, rather than a percentage of the ‘going concern’ valuation.
+On the assumption that the loan is affordable, lenders may advance between 60-75% of the freehold value, plus an element of the goodwill.
+This calculation ranges between guidelines of five to seven times the adjusted net profit after drawings (personal drawings is the withdrawing of cash or assets from the business by the owner), should a leverage evaluation be included in the lender’s overall appraisal.
+The specialist lenders we work with can lend more, sometimes 11 to 13 times EBITDA, albeit their lending is primarily based on a percentage of the freehold value, rather than a percentage of the ‘going concern’ valuation.

-The lenders will always assess the clients personal drawing requirements by looking at bank statements, and a detailed personal income and expenditure statement.
-If the clients were selling their house and living above the business premises, then their personal expenses could fall significantly and the business could cover some of those personal expenses.
-For example, they now have no mortgage to pay and the business would cover certain costs such as electric and gas, or car expenses.
+The lenders will always assess the borrower’s personal drawing requirements by looking at bank statements, and a detailed personal income and expenditure statement.
+If you were selling your house and living above the business premises, your personal expenses could fall significantly, and the business could cover some of those personal expenses.
+For example, you now have no mortgage to pay, and the business would cover certain costs such as electric, gas, or car expenses.
 We term this as a ‘future income and expenditure’ statement.